 This means bottles, breast milk storage bags, steam bags to sterilize everything after each use, making room in the freezer for proper storage, trying not to overdo it as to avoid an oversupply which might lead to mastitis, and then finding the time to pump in between nursing, bonding, changing diapers, making an effort to pay attention to my toddler, acknowledging my husband’s existence, and promising myself to stop snapping at loved ones because I’m so sleep deprived.
-But hey, breast is best and even if it weren’t, it’s free and who the hell can afford formula after a hefty daycare bill the size of a mortgage?
+But who the hell can afford formula after a hefty daycare bill the size of a mortgage?

 My little nursling sleeping on my lap isn’t all coos and giggles.
 It’s not all “treasure this moment, she’ll outgrow this stage within the blink of an eye.”
 No. These moments are a combination of awe and panic.
 We’re both in pure heaven with our warm stomachs pressed together, her perfect body spread out across mine, sure — though, my stomach’s in knots right now also.
 As enjoyable as our snuggles are, I’m not exactly doing Charlotte any favors by letting her nap on me.
 Since I won’t be there during nap time at daycare, I should probably get her more accustomed to sleeping alone, in her swing perhaps, to make the transition easier.
 It’s settled — I’ll start tomorrow.
 (Of course, I’ve been making that promise for weeks now.
 But I really mean it this time.
 Probably.)